-Rights group: Myanmar military using systematic deadly force

-MANDALAY, Myanmar (AP) — Amnesty International accused Myanmar’s military government on Thursday of increasingly using battlefield weapons against peaceful protesters and conducting systematic, deliberate killings.
+Myanmar junta spurns UN appeal, kills more protesters

+Military spokesman Brig.
+Gen. Zaw Min Tun said Phyo Min Thein had admitted giving the money and gold to Suu Kyi, but presented no evidence.

+The accusation was clearly aimed at discrediting Suu Kyi, and perhaps charging her with a serious crime.
+She and President Win Myint are both being detained on less serious allegations.

-Myanmar has been roiled by protests and other acts of civil disobedience since a Feb.
-1 military coup that toppled the elected government of Aung San Suu Kyi just as it was to start its second term.
-The coup reversed years of slow progress toward democracy in the Southeast Asian nation after five decades of military rule.
+Myanmar has been roiled by protests and other acts of civil disobedience since the coup toppled Suu Kyi’s government just as it was to start its second term.
+The takeover reversed years of slow progress toward democracy in the Southeast Asian nation after five decades of military rule.

+Local press reports and posts on social media on Thursday said there were six deaths in Myaing, a town in the central Magway Region, and one each in Yangon, Mandalay, Bago and Taungoo.
+In many cases, photos of what were said to be the bodies of the dead were posted online.

+Security forces have attacked previous protests with live ammunition as well, leading to the deaths of about 60 people.
+They have also employed tear gas, rubber bullets, water cannons and stun grenades.
+Many demonstrators have been brutally beaten.

+In New York, the U.N.
+Security Council on Wednesday unanimously called for a reversal of the military coup and strongly condemned the violence against peaceful protesters.
+It also called for “utmost restraint” by the military.

+A presidential statement approved by all 15 council members was formally adopted at a virtual meeting.
+The British-drafted statement calls for the immediate release of government leaders including Suu Kyi and Win Myint.
+It supports the country’s democratic transition and “stresses the need to uphold democratic institutions.”

-The military “is using increasingly lethal tactics and weapons normally seen on the battlefield against peaceful protesters and bystanders across the country,” Amnesty International said in a report.
+The human rights group Amnesty International on Thursday issued a report saying Myanmar’s military “is using increasingly lethal tactics and weapons normally seen on the battlefield against peaceful protesters and bystanders across the country.”

-“By verifying more than 50 videos from the ongoing crackdown, Amnesty International’s Crisis Evidence Lab can confirm that security forces appear to be implementing planned, systematic strategies including the ramped-up use of lethal force.
-Many of the killings documented amount to extrajudicial executions,” the report said.
+The London-based group said its examination of more than 50 videos from the crackdown confirmed that “security forces appear to be implementing planned, systematic strategies including the ramped-up use of lethal force.
+Many of the killings documented amount to extrajudicial executions.”

-Security forces have used live ammunition against protesters, causing the deaths of about 60 people.

-There were new but unconfirmed accounts of additional deaths Wednesday and Thursday as police attempted to break up anti-coup protests in cities and towns across the country using tear gas and other weapons.
+“These are not the actions of overwhelmed, individual officers making poor decisions.
+These are unrepentant commanders already implicated in crimes against humanity, deploying their troops and murderous methods in the open,” Joanne Mariner, its director of crisis response, said in a statement.

-As widespread protests against its takeover continue, the junta is facing a new challenge from the country’s ethnic guerrilla forces, which until recently had limited themselves to verbal denunciations of last month’s coup.
+As widespread street protests against the coup continue, the junta is facing a new challenge from the country’s ethnic guerrilla forces, which until recently had limited themselves to verbal denunciations of last month’s coup.

 Reports from Kachin, the northernmost state, said guerrilla forces from the Kachin ethnic minority attacked a government base on Thursday and were in turn attacked.
 The armed wing of the Kachin political movement is the Kachin Independence Army, or KIA.